 - icing the area after exercise or when in pain

-- elevating your foot to decrease swelling, if present
+- elevating your foot to decrease any swelling

-- wearing a brace or boot to prevent heel movement
+- wearing a brace or walking boot to prevent heel movement

 - going to physical therapy